BrainWavesTecnico/LEiDA_Voxel/README.md

 Leading Eigenvector Dynamics Analysis (LEiDA) applied to voxels defined in 3D volumes rather than pre-defined parcels.

 This is a MATLAB pipeline to analyze eigenvector dynamics in fMRI data using LEiDA, working directly in voxel space (a full-brain or custom voxel mask) instead of a fixed brain parcellation.
-It clusters recurrent BOLD phase-coherence patterns into coupling modes, computes their fractional occupancy per scan, harmonizes occupancy across acquisition sites with ComBat, and tests for differences between conditions (with permutation/bootstrap statistics), visualizing results as 3D brain renders and correlating key modes with clinical/cognitive scores.
+It clusters recurrent phase-coherence patterns into coupling modes, computes their fractional occupancy per scan, harmonizes occupancy across acquisition sites with ComBat, and tests for differences between conditions (with permutation/bootstrap statistics), visualizing results as 3D brain renders and correlating key modes with clinical/cognitive scores.

 Used in: Campo et al., *Cognitive reserve linked to network-specific brain-ventricle coupling modes*, 2025.